Insights

 3. Granular control

 I have noticed that companies who are becoming more mature, often want to have full control over their data assets including modelling by applying the kind of models they prefer and that this is not limited to the out of the box functionality that Salesforce is offering.
 Same for identity linking/stitching as another example.
 The brilliant Salesforce sales teams are selling to the board that ‘everything is possible, buy yourself another module and you are up and running and the leadership believes this to be a fact.
 If this is communicated to data and analytics professionals who actually have to deliver and who want to have control, these personas become nervous.
 Is it really possible?
 The answer is that it is not possible to have full control and apply any kind of modelling from the Salesforce platform.
 Two choices: deal with missing functionality and a big chunk out of the budget (see cost chapter), or build a cloud-based unified data and analytics platform.
-Recently, I have written an article about shaping a unified data analytics platform.
+I recently wrote an article about shaping a unified data analytics platform.

 4. Enhancing the performance of Salesforce components

-Having the luxury of a unified data and analytics layer, you are able to enhance the performance of, for instance, Salesforce email because you can apply smarter modelling if you have access to all the data you need and if you can apply the kind of modelling you wish to use.
 The same goes for modelling to target the right audience for the right add bids based on your first-party data and to apply modelling to personalize the website.
 It goes without saying you can still use out of the box intelligence of Salesforce Einstein when this is offering decent performance.
 And if the data behind Einstein is richer and of more quality, the performance of Salesforce components will increase.
 As a result, you will have the best of two ‘worlds’ in one stack.

 Note that enhancing Salesforce components may not be best in breed or drive the highest performance.
 Also, if you want to enhance Einstein's performance then cost is often incremental for another solution.